Pediatric Blood Pressure: AAP 2017 Guidelines, Percentiles, and Hypertension Staging

 • Hemoglobin A1c, liver enzymes, fasting lipid panel

-Additional testing (fasting glucose, TSH, drug screening, sleep study, plasma renin/aldosterone, catecholamines, renovascular imaging) should be considered based on clinical suspicion.
+Additional testing (fasting glucose, TSH, drug screening, sleep study, plasma renin/aldosterone, catecholamines, renovascular imaging) is added based on clinical suspicion [3].

-Lifestyle changes are indicated for all youth with high BP regardless of underlying diagnosis, including:
+Lifestyle changes apply to all youth with high BP regardless of underlying diagnosis [3][4]:

 • Dietary modification (DASH-style diet, sodium restriction)